Meet Roald Dahl’s The Twits in a fabulously foul, immersive dining experience

 To find out what is on in London in September, click here.

-Posted on 27 August 2016, in Entertainment, Grub, London, Nightlife, Theatre and tagged Bompas and Parr, foodie, immersive, London, September 2016, The Vaults, Theatre.
+Posted on 27 Aug 2016, in Entertainment, Grub, London, Nightlife, Theatre and tagged Bompas and Parr, foodie, immersive, The Vaults.
 Bookmark the permalink.
 2 Comments.